It's easy to enjoy budget-friendly sights that make cents.

 Miller Outdoor Theatre might be one of the best reasons to visit (and live in!)
 Houston.
 Open from March through November, the venue hosts a range of performances including classical music, ballet, dance, film, Shakespeare and more.
 The theater, set inside Hermann Park, also allows patrons to BYOB (no glass containers, please!), so pack a picnic and settle in for the show.

-Downtown's new 12-acre Discovery Green park has something going on all the time.
-In the spring and fall, spend happy hour listening to local musicians perform in the amphitheater, pick up fresh produce at the Green Market on Sundays and, in the winter, enjoy ice skating on Kinder Lake (for a small fee).
+Downtown's 12-acre Discovery Green park has something going on all the time.
+In the spring and fall, spend happy hour listening to local musicians perform live on stage, browse and buy from local craftsmen at monthly markets and, in the winter, enjoy ice skating on Kinder Lake (for a small fee).

 |The Art Car Museum |

 Dubbed the Garage Mahal, the Art Car Museum is unlike anything you've ever imagined.
 It's the only place you'll find the antennae and wing-cloaked Roachster or the Honda motorcycle that has been transformed into a shiny red rolling stiletto art car.

 Tucked on the west side of Memorial park is the Houston Arboretum and Nature Center, a 155-acre nature sanctuary that educates visitors on how to protect native plants and animals in the city.
 Walk the center's five miles of trails and visit the sanctuary's interactive exhibits free of charge.
 Dogs on leashes are welcome.

 Designed by architect Philip Johnson more than 20 years ago, the Galleria-area Water Wall offers a refreshing respite for visitors seeking a mid-afternoon break.
 The 64-foot-tall fountain - built to look like a "horseshoe of running water" - sits among 1,118 oak trees at the base of the 64-story Williams Tower.